kronosta/y1-language/DOCUMENTATION.md

 Windows line sequences composed of both a Carriage Return and a Linefeed are treated as having a blank line in the middle, but blank lines are pretty much removed from the stored-in-memory source-code before it is even processed into C# by the compiler.

-## Imports
-The namespaces `System`, `System.Collections.Generic`, `System.Reflection`, `System.Reflection.Emit`, and `System.Threading.Tasks` used to be automatically imported, causing conflicts with any imported namespace that shared type names and requiring you to fully qualify every name from that namespace.
-This has been fixed, so now all internally used libraries are fully qualified.
-This does mean, however, that any programs that use any of those namespaces (such as ones that print to the console), will need to have the namespace added to the `<IMPORTS>` section, as discussed in the Starting Lines section.

 ## Starting Lines
 There is a natural progression of beginning sections (although this only applies after the preprocessor is run).
 All elements are optional.